 - i.
-The RMP should be required to specifically inform the patient regarding the process of the teleconsultation and the limits to telemedicine prior to initiating the consult.
+The RMP should be required to specifically inform the patient with a notice regarding the process of the teleconsultation and the limits to telemedicine prior to initiating the consult.
 This would ensure that the patient has made an informed decision to obtain medical advice over telemedicine. - ii.
 The RMP should be required to provide a brief on how patient data would be processed prior to obtaining any health data as part of the process for obtaining consent the duration and purpose of collection of the health data must also be informed to the data provider. - iii.
-To provide further protection, there should be specific provisions in the TPG ensuring a baseline level of data protection to health data provided during a teleconsultation.
+To provide further protection, there should be specific provisions in the TPG ensuring a baseline level of data protection to personal data (including health data) provided during a teleconsultation.
 This would also ensure that in the event any unsolicited health information is provided by the patient, such information would also be granted adequate protection.